zammad/zammad-user-documentation/basics/zammad-glossary.rst

 E
 -

-Escalation
-   An escalation is what happens after the deadline for a ticket has passed and, for example, no update to the customer has been created.
-The ticket is marked in red in your taskbar and the overviews and everyone else who is involved in its process gets very sad.
-So don't let tickets escalate!
-Also, in order to prevent escalations, you can use our SLAs
-   (see :ref:`SLAs <glossary-sla>`).

-External Authentication
-   External authentication is an easy, one-click option for your users to log into Zammad.
-It has various benefits: not only is it faster but it also means that your users will have to remember fewer passwords.
-   Zammad currently supports more than ten login providers, such as Facebook, GitHub, GitLab, Google, or Microsoft / Office365.

-   See our :admin-docs:`admin documentation </settings/security/third-party.html>`
-   for all third party authentication providers.

-Exchange Integration
-   The Exchange integration allows users to sync their contacts from their Exchange address book with Zammad.
-This way, every time a contact is updated in Exchange, the iteration will be reflected in Zammad, giving you direct access to all your Exchange contacts from within your helpdesk.

-   Learn more about the exchange integration :admin-docs:`in our admin documentation </system/integrations/exchange.html>`.

 Elasticsearch
    Zammad offers an Elasticsearch integration (a free and open search engine) that makes the search process within Zammad super fast